cthoyt/cthoyt.github.io/_posts/2026/2026-03-25-standards.md

    audience should know and care about, and what they actually know and care about.
 You still have to be nice, even when frustrated (one reason this requires emotional resilience)
-8. struggling with when people would rather use someone else's tool than yours (another reason this requires emotional resilience)
+8. struggling with when people would rather use someone else's tool than yours, especially when you know yours is a better fit (another reason this requires emotional resilience)
 9. and so it goes 🐦

 This is also tough considering that funding often doesn't take any of this into